vsingh2110/nextjs-phantom/phantom-nextjs/docs/CURRENT-STATUS.md

 ## 🎯 IMMEDIATE NEXT STEPS

-### **Priority 1: Verification** (Today)
+### **Priority 1: Content Migration** (Next Session)
-1. User to test mobile overflow fix on real devices
+1. Create a `ProductPageTemplate` component.
-2. Verify no regression on desktop
+2. Migrate content for one major category (e.g., MRI Scanners) to test the template.
-3. Check all pages for similar overflow issues
+3. Verify mobile responsiveness of the new template.

 ### **Priority 2: Complete Core Pages** (This Week)
 1. Finish blog system implementation